yesarang/typed_count/README.md

       cout << "pages to mb = " << no_of_pages.to_count_of<Mb>() << endl;
       cout << "pages to bytes = " << no_of_pages.to_count_of<byte>() << endl;
     }

+Please, refer to src/typed_count.cpp for more usage examples.